hannes/MonetDBLite/README.md

 There are two jars distributed: The new MonetDB JDBC driver jar (`monetdb-jdbc-new-<version>.jar`), and the MonetDBJavaLite jar (`monetdb-java-lite-<version>.jar`).
 The former can be used independently, if only MAPI JDBC connections are desired.
-The latter contains the server code.
+The latter contains the embedded server code.
 For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.

 **Both jars require JDK 8 to be installed.** However we can still make it possible to run in the JDK 7 environment if someone requests it.
 Currently, the `monetdb-java-lite-<version>.jar` **only supports 64-bit architectures**.

+As this software is still experimental, we haven't made it available in a public Maven repository yet.
+Both jars can be obtained through the Download section of our [website](https://www.monetdb.org/downloads/Java-Experimental/).

 The `monetdb-jdbc-new-<version>.jar` is both CPU and Operating System independent.
-It can be obtained from .... - Soon!

-The `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and Mac OS X. It can be obtained from .... - Soon!
+ON the other hand, the `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and Mac OS X.

 ## Libraries